Regular procedure

 Appeal before the Regional Court

-The concept of “manifestly unfounded” (kennelijk ongegrond) application is defined in Article 30b(1) of the Aliens Act as encompassing the following situations:
+The concept of “manifestly unfounded” (kennelijk ongegrond) is defined in Article 30b(1) of the Aliens Act as encompassing the following situations:

 1. The applicant has raised issues unrelated to international protection;